sudoNass/ROS-on-Ubuntu-VirtualBox/README.md

 ## Fourth Step: Modify in the settings

-now we have created the Virtual Machine so now wwe have to modify a few things in the settings click on Ubuntu then on the settings
+now we have created the Virtual Machine so now we have to modify a few things in the settings click on Ubuntu then on the settings

 <img width="558" alt="image" src="https://user-images.githubusercontent.com/107954336/176771288-f06d5cf3-3234-467b-b500-356bca7574b0.png">